SEARCH WITH THE PROGRAM FINDER

 Designed for art majors/minors who wish to study abroad in Bilbao, this program offers a dynamic opportunity to practice and participate in studio art classes with students from Spain, as well as students from across Europe and the world.
 Students are required to have taken two semesters of college-level Spanish.
 Some courses of study may require a higher working knowledge of Spanish.
 Students attend classes at the Facultad de Bellas Artes (Department of Fine Arts) at the Universidad del País Vasco, Campus de Leioa (the University of the Basque Country, Leioa Campus).

-API students participate in several excursions per session designed to help familiarize them with areas of their host city, country, and surrounding region.
-The following is a listing of all excursions for API Bilbao programs.
-All excursions are subject to change.
+API students participate excursions designed to help familiarize them with the culture and surrounding areas of their host city and country.
+The following is a listing of potential excursions for API Bilbao programs.
+API may need to modify the excursions offered in a given term due to travel restrictions or health and safety concerns.

 TOTAL CREDITS - 12-18 credits per semester